 Would you like to study the art and craft of writing with acclaimed visiting writers?
 Want advice on your own work from a distinguished poet, novelist, or essayist?
 Then apply for the Visiting Writers' Workshop!

 WRTG 38000: Writers’ Workshop is a one-credit multi-genre class that allows students to study poetry, fiction, and nonfiction with three visiting writers.
 The course consists of:

 - an orientation meeting with the Distinguished Visiting Writers Series Director

-- three evening readings
+- two evening readings

 All of these opportunities will further your knowledge of writing in multiple genres, develop your skills as a writer, and help keep you up to date on the world of contemporary writing.

 Students may take the course up to three times in order to receive credit for an upper-division writing elective.
 Though priority goes to juniors and seniors who are Writing majors and minors, all Ithaca College students are welcome to apply.
 Applications are always due a semester in advance.

 The Visiting Writers' Workshop offers IC students a unique opportunity to learn from some of America's foremost writers.
 Don’t miss your chance—apply!

 For more information, contact DVW Director Rajpreet Heir by email: rheir@Ithaca.edu.